 Since 2005, the City of Champaign had seen a downward trend in residential burglaries and burglaries to motor vehicles.
 In 2013, the police department responded to the lowest number recorded in over 27 years.
 Beginning in 2015, there was a noticeable increase in burglaries throughout the City of Champaign.
 The trend continued into 2016, which ended with the highest number of burglaries reported since 1999.

 In the first six months of 2017, there has been a decrease in total burglaries when compared to the same period in 2016.
-From January through the end of June, residential burglaries are down but motor vehicle burglaries have increased compared to the same time period last year.
+From January through the end of June, residential burglaries are down but motor vehicle burglaries have increased.

 Current Efforts to Combat Property Crimes